 It is now widely believed that South Africa’s newly-elected president, Cyril Ramaphosa, will ride the exit of Jacob Zuma to show a more sustainable fiscal position for the country.
 It is also now no longer expected that global ratings agency Moody’s Investor’s Service (MIS) will downgrade South Africa’s credit rating to junk this month.

 The Ramaphosa regime will likely ride the “Zexit” wave, using the budget as an instrumental turning point to move South Africa to a more sustainable fiscal position.
 Recent statements from Finance Minister Malusi Gigaba show the new budget will be “tough”—reducing the budget deficit and stabilizing the debt trajectory.
-“We believe the budget will broaden the tax base, with value-added taxes rising from 14% to 15% and expanding to include fuel,” John Tate, a research assistant with Continuum Economics wrote in a note to clients this week.
+“We believe the budget will broaden the tax base, with value-added taxes rising from 14 percent to 15 percent and expanding to include fuel,” John Tate, a research assistant with Continuum Economics wrote in a note to clients this week.
 “The burden of adjustment will likely fall on the asset-rich—we also expect the capital gains tax and estate duty to increase”

 “In our view, raising revenue in a progressive manner will be a key policy goal because of the multi-millionaire Ramaphosa’s perceived disconnect with the average South African.”